 Cheap Things to Do in Gatlinburg in 2024

 - Hike the Great Smoky Mountains National Park: You can’t visit Gatlinburg without experiencing the Great Smoky Mountains National Park.
-Entrance to the park is just $30 per car, and there are trails to suit all ability levels, from short, family-friendly walks to challenging multi-day hikes.
+Entrance to the park is just $30 per car, making it one of the best cheap things to do in Gatlinburg for couples.
+The park has trails for all skill levels, from easy walks to challenging hikes.

 - Explore the Arts & Crafts Community: The Gatlinburg Arts & Crafts Community is a great place to browse unique, handmade souvenirs.
 You’ll find everything from pottery and paintings to woodworking and jewelry, all created by local artisans.
 Many artisans demonstrate their craft on-site, so you can watch them work and learn about their techniques.